800 554 7016 M-F 8-7, Sat 9-1 CT or speak to your travel professional

 Day 3: Évora | Walled Medieval City

-Journey to Évora, a beautifully preserved medieval city, stopping for a wine tasting en route.
+Visit the National Coach Museum to see its collection of ceremonial and promenade vehicles from the 17th to the 19th century.
+Then, journey to Évora, a beautifully preserved medieval city, stopping for a wine tasting en route.
 On arrival, visit the historic town center, a UNESCO World Heritage Site, to view a pillared Roman Temple dating to the first century, the Gothic 13th-century Sé Cathedral with its Romanesque architectural influences and the striking city walls.

 Convento do Espinheiro | Meals: B L D